sueszli/noodle-retrieval/REPORT.md

 ## Results

-Our implementation demonstrated competitive performance on the MS MARCO dataset, with the KNRM model achieving an MRR@10 of approximately 0.19.
+Our implementation demonstrated competitive performance on the MS MARCO dataset, with the KNRM model achieving an MRR@10 of approximately `0.19`.

 The TK model showed further improvements over KNRM, highlighting the benefits of contextual representations in neural ranking.

 In conclusion, our neural re-ranking implementation successfully leverages advanced kernel-pooling techniques and transformer architectures to improve upon traditional retrieval methods.

-The modular design of our codebase allows for easy experimentation with different model architectures and hyperparameters, providing a solid foundation for future research in neural information retrieval.
+We tried to implement everything in a clean procedual and maintainable manner so future work is possible.

 <br><br>